welanc/project_1/README.md

  7. The dataframe was then ready to extract to be used to test the first and second question's hypotheses.
  8. In order to test the third question, the cuisine type or "Type" column contained "dirty" data, which had multiple types per restaurant and needed to be consolidated into 8 overarching categories: Bakery, Beverages, Cafe and Fast Food for daytime-predominant eateries, and Bar, Desserts, Pub and Restaurants as nighttime-predominant eateries.
 It is noted that this broad generalisation is a limitation in the analysis as these categories may contain restaurants that do not fit discretely into "day" or "night" but are a blend of both.

 ## Merging datasets

  With each dataset neatly exported into CSV format, the datasets are merged to perform data analyses to evaluate our hypotheses.

- 1. **Question 1 & 2 hypothesis test:** Zomato CSV data was imported into a new Jupyter notebook and the data grouped by sensor and the mean "Aggregate Rating" and "Price" calculated for each location
+ 1. **Question 1 & 2 hypothesis test:** Zomato CSV data was imported into a new Jupyter Notebook and the data grouped by sensor and the mean "Aggregate Rating" and "Price" calculated for each location
  2. The pedestrian foot traffic data was then imported and the mean calculated for each location and saved as a Pandas series.
  3. A new column in the dataframe from step 1 was assigned the pandas series from step 2 create an expanded dataframe that contained datasets from both CSVs.
  4. From this CSV, a number of visualisations were created, including scatter plots, box and whisker plots  and bar charts to identify the correlation (if any) between traffic and ratings / price.
+ 5. **Question 3 hypothesis test:** Zomato CSV data was imported into a new Jupyter Notebook and the data filtered into three separate dataframes per location.
+The .value_counts() method was applied and sorted alphabetically using .sort_index() method and then the index reset using reset_index() method.
+ 6. Each location-based dataframe was then re-merged to create one combined dataframe with value counts of each eatery type.
+ 7. This dataframe was transposed to allow for bar graphing the results with locations along the x-axis and eatery types as the categories to be measured, with number of eateries as the y-axis.

 # Data Exploration & Analysis

 # Limitations

+One limitation of our analysis is that we had to define the type of eateries ourselves.
+The zomato API categorised each restaurant into a very specific type such as ‘Fast Food, Japanese, Sushi’.
+We condensed these down to 8 broader types.

+A second limitation is that we only chose 3 sensor locations, with more time we would have increased our foot traffic data by looking at more sensors.
+We would also increase our restaurant data by increasing the radius from 50 metres from each sensor.
+With more data our analysis would then be more accurate and reliable.

+With more preparation time we could establish time series profiles, i.e. at what time of the day did the sensors have high foot traffic.
+Some areas are frequented by commuters and others by people going out for dinner; could also look at weekdays vs weekend.

+The foot traffic data is recorded every hour for each sensor, i.e. 24*365 = 8,760 data point per year.
+As the Zomato restaurant data doesn’t include a time series component, we couldn’t use this level of granularity.
+We used the mean function to reduce it to a single value per sensor.
 # Conclusions